 - Planter’s Jumbo – does best in hot climates; resistant to powdery mildew.

-- Chimayo Melon – Spanish heirloom from northern New Mexico.
+- Chimayo Melon – Spanish heirloom from New Mexico.

 3. Plant cantaloupe at the correct time